Resources

 Research & Articles

-This post includes climate and environment headlines, data points, and key takeaways from recent public polls - including new polling about Americans’ issue priorities for 2025 and a new international report comparing different countries’ expectations about climate impacts this year.
+This post includes climate and environment headlines, data points, and key takeaways from recent public polls - including new polling on Americans’ energy and vehicle preferences, new polling on polluter accountability amid Trump’s push to grant oil and gas companies legal immunity for their climate damages, and new polling of AAPI Americans.